 CLASSICAL GUITARIST, ARRANGER

 Prior to his appointment at UTRGV, Mr. Rodriguez served on the faculty at the Escuela Preparatoria, Conservatory of Music of Puerto Rico.
-He enjoys an active career as a soloist, chamber musician and teacher, having given masterclasses and performances in Puerto Rico and Mexico, as well as in the United States.
+He enjoys an active career as a soloist, chamber musician and teacher, having given masterclasses and performances in Puerto Rico, Trinidad and Tobago and Mexico, as well as in the United States.

 As a soloist, Mr. Rodriguez’s career is highlighted by several events: he was first place winner in the University of Texas-Pan American Guitar Competition in 2009, and second place winner in the Houston Guitar Competition in 2010 (Classical Minds).
 In 2014, he received the Leo Brouwer Prize at Festival Internacional de Guitarra del Noreste in Saltillo, Mexico.
+2nd Prize at the Dallas International Guitar Competition 2018.
 Additionally, Rodriguez was recipient of the Ocelotl Award by Universidad Autonoma de Coahuila 2010, for Best Artistic Project.

 Mr. Rodriguez has studied in masterclasses with Pavel Steidl, Remi Boucher, Paul Galbraith, Graham Lea Cox, Manuel Barrueco, Maximo Diego Pujol, Petar Jankovic, Eduardo Garrido, Rene Izquierdo, Julio Cesar Oliva, Eduardo Fernandez, Costas Cotsiolis, Celso Machado, Irina Kulikova, Denis Azabagic, Lukasz Kuropaczewski, Alberto Rodriguez, Matthew Hinsley, Grisha Goryachev, Nigel North, Roland Dyens, Johannes Möller, Carlos Barbosa Lima and Leo Brouwer.